orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - `wizard-next`
 - `review`

-NOTE: The `clear` and `pdf` buttons are currently not implemented as processes and handled directly by Form Runner.
+NOTE: As of Orbeon Forms 4.2, the `clear` and `pdf` buttons are not implemented as processes but handled directly by Form Runner.

 ## Core actions